CanExport Innovation

 Establishing R&D partnership to validate eco-friendly material for auto parts

-- The applicant must be a Canadian small or medium-sized enterprise (SME), academic institution, or non-government research centre.
+- The applicant must be a small or medium-sized enterprise (SME), academic institution, or non-government research centre registered in Canada.

-- The applicant must be an incorporated legal entity, limited liability partnership (LLP), or cooperative in Canada.
+- SMEs must be for-profit companies with fewer than 500 full-time equivalent employees and be an incorporated legal entity, limited liability partnership (LLP), or cooperative in Canada (sole proprietorships are ineligible).

-- The applicant must be registered in Canada with an active Canada Revenue Agency (CRA) business number.
+- The organization must have an active Canada Revenue Agency (CRA) business number.

-- The applicant must have a prototype for the technology and be at Technology Readiness Level (TRL) 4 or higher.
+- The technology must have a prototype and be at Technology Readiness Level (TRL) 4 or higher.

 - The applicant must intend to commercially launch the technology within 5 years.

-- Applicants must demonstrate they have sufficient private revenues to cover 25% of costs for proposed activities.
+- The organization must demonstrate sufficient private revenues to cover 25% of the costs for proposed activities (in-kind contributions are not permitted).

-- Third-party representatives such as agents, promoters, consultants, trading houses, and export brokers.
+- Third-party representatives, including agents, promoters, consultants, trading houses, and export brokers

 - Economy class roundtrip or multi-city airfare for approved travel to meet foreign partners.